TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

     ./upgrade-tools.sh 2>&1 | tee tools.out
     ./upgrade-all.sh upgrade-images 2>&1 | tee upgrade.out

+    # If you upgraded ufds, it's important that you also backfill missing column
+    # data as UFDS does not do this automatically.
+To do this you'll need to
+    # look at:
+    #
+    # git log -p sapi_manifests/ufds/template
+    #
+    # in the ufds.git repo to figure out which columns need to be backfilled,
+    # then run something like:
+    #
+    # /opt/smartdc/moray/node_modules/moray/bin]# ./backfill -i name -i version ufds_o_smartdc
+    #
+    # in the moray zone.
+See JPC-1302 for some more usage ideas.

     # If upgrading sapi:
+    #
+    # IMPORTANT: if this is the first upgrade to SAPI since HEAD-1804 changes
+    # you'll also need to edit:
+    #
+    #  /opt/smartdc/sapi/lib/server/attributes.js
+    #
+    # in the SAPI zone and add 'SAPI_MODE' to the allowed_keys in
+    # sanitizeMetadata() and restart the sapi service.
+    #
     ./upgrade-sapi.sh upgrade-images 2>&1 | tee upgrade-sapi.out

 To rollback:

     mv zones newzones
     mv oldzones zones
+    mv default newdefault
+    mv olddefault default
+    mv scripts newscripts
+    mv oldscripts scripts
     ./upgrade-setup.sh 2>&1 | tee rollback-setup.out

     mv tools newtools